PabloAsekas/OrderMedia/README.md

 It also supports:

 - LivePhoto: if a `.heic` or `.jpg` file is a LivePhoto, the application will move and rename the video.
+Compatible video formats: `.mov` and `.mp4`.
 - Aae files: sometimes, Apple photos (like Portrait photos) export a `.aae` file with metadata related to the Portrait effect.
 The application will move and rename the file.
-- Xmp files: for raw media files, sometimes there is a sidecar file with `.xmp` extension.
+- Xmp files: For raw media files, sometimes there is a sidecar file with `.xmp` extension.
 This file contains metadata about the photo.
-The application will move and rename the file.
+    - The application will move and rename the file.
+    - The application will get the Created date from the file and not the raw file.
 - WhatsApp media:  if you share a photo or video from the iPhone to the Mac with AirDrop, the file will be called `PHOTO-yyyy-MM-dd-HH-mm-ss` or `VIDEO-yyyy-MM-dd-HH-mm-ss`.
 The application will extract the created date from this name and perform the classification.

 ## Configuration